-When deploying Quantcast tags or pixels, or otherwise introducing data into Quantcast's services, partners and clients are responsible to make sure that users are given notice and choice that is required for Quantcast to be able to collect and process the data.
-And, of course, partners and clients have to make sure of notice and choice for their own personal data collection and processing.
+When deploying Quantcast tags or pixels, including Quantcast Measure tags and the QID prebid module, publishers are responsible to make sure that users are given notice and choice that is required for Quantcast to be able to collect and process the data.
+And, of course, publishers have to make sure of notice and choice for their own collection and processing of personal data.

-Generally, notice must include the fact that third parties are collecting and processing users' data, along with information about the data collected, the means of collection, the purposes for processing (including interest-based advertising), and how users can exercise their choices.
-Laws or rules in some jurisdictions would require that Quantcast be specifically identified in the notice and a link to Quantcast's privacy policy be included.
+At minimum, and further subject to any other applicable laws or rules, notice must include the fact that third parties are collecting and processing users' data, along with information about the data collected, the means of collection, the purposes for processing (including interest-based advertising and advertising measurement), and how users can exercise their choices.
+Laws or rules in some jurisdictions, including the EU and the UK, would require that Quantcast be specifically identified in the notice, and a link to Quantcast's privacy policy be included.

-Quantcast's methods of collection include, depending on particular circumstances, cookies, pixels, JavaScript tags, probabilistic device matching and cross-device matching (using passively collected data).
+Quantcast's methods of collection include, depending on particular circumstances, cookies, pixels, JavaScript tags, probabilistic device matching, and cross-device matching (using passively collected data).
+The data Quantcast collects includes information about users' visits to sites, such as IP address, device information, timestamp, referrer URL, etc.

-Quantcast implements choice using industry standard methods and will be responsible for honoring that choice with respect to personal data within Quantcast's services.
+Quantcast implements choice using industry standard methods, and will be responsible for honoring that choice with respect to personal data within Quantcast's services.

-For their part, partners and clients need to provide access to the choice using industry standard and legally compliant methods, depending on the applicable laws and rules.
-Usually this means providing access to choose within other privacy disclosures, including in a privacy policy.
+For their part, publishers need to provide access to the choice using industry standard and legally compliant methods, depending on the applicable laws and rules.
+Publishers should, at minimum, and subject to any additional legal requirements provide a link to the geographically relevant industry opt-out page, including but not limited to YourAdChoices and the NAI in the US, Your Online Choices in Europe, and Your Ad Choices in Canada.

-In all cases, partners and clients should have user-facing privacy policies that are prominently linked from their homepages and from content (sites, apps, etc.) where personal data are collected or used.
+In all cases, publishers should have user-facing privacy policies that are prominently linked from their homepages and from content (sites, apps, etc.) where personal data are collected or used.